Decompollaborate/ipl3checksum/README.md

 each tool can be checked with `ipl3checksum utilityname --help`.

 - `detect_cic`: Tries to detect the cic used from the given big endian rom.
-- `sum`: Calculates the ipl3 checksum o a given big endian rom.
+- `sum`: Calculates the ipl3 checksum o a given big endian rom, allowing to optionally update the checksum.

 ## Versioning and changelog